Michael Furness QC

 Recent UK cases include:

-- Scullion v Cooper obtaining court approval for a under which a trade union strike fund was dedicated to charity.
+- Scullion v Cooper obtaining court approval for a compromise under which a trade union strike fund was dedicated to charity.

 - Labrouche v Frey, a long-running piece of trust litigation, which culminated in a 7-week trial.
 Judgment was handed down in February 2016, and Michael’s client was acquitted of all the breaches of trust alleged against her.
 The case raised issues about trustee accounting, the meaning of wilful default, and tracing, as well as issues regarding the succession to founder’s rights in a Liechtenstein Anstalt.